marcinwiacek/pl1/stage1/readme2.md

 #Asynchrononus?

-The same like previous point - too early, but in the future yes.
+The same like previous point - too early to speak about it now, but in the future yes, yes and yes (chips created with it are consuming power only, when are really working; additionally many times they're faster)

-Please note, that such was for example CPU in Polish MERA 400.
+Please note, that such design was for example used in [CPU in Polish MERA 400](https://www.youtube.com/watch?v=Y59hgZ5_7sk).
+If you don't know Polish language and can't translate [MERA 400 channel](https://www.youtube.com/@MERA400), read [Introduction to Asynchronous Circuit Design from Jens Sparsø](https://orbit.dtu.dk/en/publications/introduction-to-asynchronous-circuit-design) or something similar.

 #UMA (Unified Memory Architecture) ?